banramlo/banramlo.github.io/_posts/2021-03-19-Parallel graph algorithm(1).md

 $\operatorname{for} \operatorname{in} \operatorname{reduction}$ means that it can be run in the fully parallelized manner but it will collect data in the tree order.
 First technique usually used for operations that have no dependancies between.
 Second technique usually used for there is some dependancies for data but it will accumulates outputs only.
-It can be easily checked about the dependancies by reading the algorithm above.
+It is easy to check about the dependancies by reading the algorithm above.
 Notice that there may exists read dependancy but there is no write dependancy.

 ## BFS